What is Stonewalling?

 What to Do When Your Partner Shuts Down

-This is one of those times when the concept of what to do is quite simple, but very difficult to implement.
+This is one of those times when the concept of what to do is quite simple but very difficult to implement.

 You need to take a break.

 The conversation will only get worse if you attempt to keep talking when one or both of you are in a state of physiological arousal.
-There needs to be a cooling off period so that you can each catch your breath, let your heart rates level off and slowly and gently find your frontal cortex.
+There needs to be a cooling-off period so that you can each catch your breath, let your heart rates level off and slowly and gently find your frontal cortex.

-Here is the problem.
 It is extremely difficult to give someone space when they are distancing themselves.
 Perhaps there is a fear that if you don’t talk about it now, the conversation will never happen, or it feels like you might lose them as you see them appearing further and further away.

-- The person asking for space must commit to reconnecting at a specific time and place
+1. The person asking for space must commit to reconnecting at a specific time and place

-- The person asking for dialogue must give his/her partner the space that is being requested
+2. The person asking for dialogue must give his/her partner the space that is being requested

-Sam has become completely flooded by an argument he was having with Sarah.
-She is asking him questions and he is not responding to her for fear that it will make things worse.
-She thinks he doesn’t care how important this is to her, and he is doing nothing to contradict her fear.
-He knows this at some level but feels dug into ditch so deeply that he doesn’t know how to get out of.
+She is asking him questions, and he is not responding to her for fear that it will make things worse.
+She thinks he doesn’t care how important this is to her and is doing nothing to contradict her fear.

 Here is the Ticket Out: